ndiayesamba1996/restyled.io/Adding-a-Restyler.md

 And we'll use a simple `COPY` to "install" it in our Docker image.

 All of our working files should live under `./<name>`, in this case `./bananas`.
 You can organize these files however you want, but it can be convenient to create a `files` sub-directory with the same structure as you would want in the image.
 Therefore, I recommend putting this script at **./bananas/files/usr/bin/bananas**, and don't forget to make it executable!

-## 1. `info.yaml`
+## 1. Create the Restyler

-Create **./bananas/info.yaml**.

-This is just a bit of metadata about how the Restyler works:
+You need only two files, described below.

+**./bananas/info.yaml**:

 ```yaml
 ---